Xerxes's pontoon bridges: Length of the bridges

 The length of seven stadia or some 1,300 m as indicated by Herodotus is too short in any event.

 At Abydos, the distance between the shores is some 2,000 m.
 Yet, the bridges would have been longer.
 If they could not be kept in position by anchors because of the depth of the strait, they must have been held by cables reaching from shore to shore (no matter whether by a single long cable or by a series of cables).
 Because of the current and the lateral wind forces, they would have described a large curve allowing for a sort of horizontal sag of the cables in order to prevent the tension to increase indefinitely.
-Similar to the curves of the main cables in modern suspension bridges, the cables would have been some 5 to 10% longer than the distance between the shores - plus some lengths for fastening them on shore and on the ships.
+Similar to the curves of the main cables in modern suspension bridges, the cables would have been some 5 to 10% longer than the distance between the shores—plus some lengths for fastening them on shore and on the ships.
 This results in the length of these cables exceeding 2,200 m.

 If the beam of a penteconter is taken to be 4 m, the bridge consisting of 314 ships spread across 2,200 m would show gaps of some 3 m, if the openings made by triremes are disregarded.
 A gap of 3 m seems to be reasonable.
 The other bridge consisting of 360 ships in a similar configuration would then have a length of near to 2,520 m, which appears reasonable for a bridge situated some distance to the northeast of Nagara Point.

 Width of the bridges respective to the roads

 Herodotus does not give any indication of the width of the bridges or of the roads passing over them.
 One assumes the width of Greek roads to have measured between 2.7 and 3.6 m Thus, the width of the bridge can be taken as 3.6 m, allowing four soldiers abreast or two horsemen side by side.
 A larger bridge would not have any positive effect since the road at the end of the bridge could not take up all the arriving masses.
-Furthermore, large pontoonbridges appear to roll more distinctly than narrow ones and the horses, nervous from the outset, get even more frightened.
+Furthermore, large pontoon bridges appear to roll more distinctly than narrow ones and the horses, nervous from the outset, get even more frightened.